We never really know what’s going to happen tomorrow, but the days of 2020 are even more strange and uncertain.

 ‘Complex is better than complicated.’ - Software Engineer Tim Peters.

-Python has been around for three decades, but it’s not collecting any dust.
+Python development has been around for three decades, but it’s not collecting any dust.

 It’s billed as a high-level programming language that is easy to learn and a must-have skill for novice developers.
 The Computer Society ranks Python #1.